Punycode IDN Converter

 - IDN

-- Internationalized domain name, a domain that can contain non-ASCII characters in its readable form.
+- An internationalized domain name, meaning a domain name that can contain Unicode labels for human-readable display.

 - A-label